adafruit/Adafruit_CircuitPython_RGB_Display/README.rst

 This is easily achieved by downloading
 `the Adafruit library and driver bundle <https://github.com/adafruit/Adafruit_CircuitPython_Bundle>`_.

+For the Pillow Examples, you will need to be running CPython.
+This means using a Single Board Computer such as a Raspberry Pi or using a chip such as an FT232H on Linux, Window, or Mac.
+CircuitPython does not support PIL/pillow (python imaging library)!

-For improved performance consider installing numpy.
+For improved performance consider installing NumPy.

 Installing from PyPI
 ====================